 The national movement toward greater transparency of government financial activities affects school districts and other local education agencies, too.
-Colorado in recent years has been at the forefront of the movement.
+Colorado in

 In 2010 the Colorado General Assembly passed House Bill 1036, also known as the Public School Financial Transparency Act.
 Signed into law by then-Governor Bill Ritter, the Act requires "local education providers" - including school districts, the Charter School Institute, charter schools, and Boards of Cooperative Education Services (BOCES) - to post a wide range of financial information online in a free and downloadable format.
 Early levels of compliance ranged from incomplete and shoddy to "going above and beyond the call of duty," with user-friendly, searchable databases.